-An emergency food supply is no longer something unusual.
+Having an emergency food supply is no longer unusual.
 More families across the country are filling cupboards, closets, and under-the-bed spaces with canned food, buckets of wheat, and more, literally grocery shopping for the future.

-A food storage pantry customized to your family’s tastes and needs is worth the effort.
-Keep track of your family’s favorite meals and the simplest recipes you use.
+Building food storage pantry customized to your family’s tastes and needs is worth the effort.
+To get started, keep track of your family’s favorite meals and the simplest recipes you use.
 List what you’re eating now, as that will provide a guide for what your longer-term storage should include.

 Before buying anything in bulk, especially if it’s something new to your household, buy a small amount and give it a test drive.
 Use it in a recipe or two, then try incorporating it into more meals.
 Stock up only when you know for sure that it suits your family.